TinyExplosions/grunt-fhc/README.md

 # grunt-fhc

-> Interect with your FeedHenry apps from Grunt.
+> Interact with your FeedHenry apps from Grunt.

 ## Getting Started
 This plugin requires Grunt `~0.4.3`